 Feng Shui is extremely important for the location of the tombs.
 From the Han dynasty onwards a central chamber is surrounded by a tumulus (mound).
 It has a long sacred or spirit way leading to it lined with statues, steles (inscribed stones often a eulogy) and pillars.

-Decorative archways have been a feature of Chinese architecture for centuries; they commemorate prominent officials; women (particularly widows) and Imperial figures.
+Decorative archways have been a feature of Chinese architecture for centuries; they commemorate prominent officials; women (particularly widows) and Imperial officials.
 They are built of stone and have one; three or five arches.

 A 牌坊 páifāng (or 牌楼 pái lóu for the grander gates) was often built at the entrance to the tomb often with white marble uprights and winglike projections (often decorated as clouds).
 The lintel would be inscribed with the accomplishments of the deceased.